 This manual provides training information for inspectors for distinguishing between areas of concern, violations (V1), and significant violations (V2).
 However, this information is primarily focused towards differentiating between areas of concern and violations (V1).
 Generally, for all violations listed in this manual, a significant violation (V2) results from non-corrective action after a V1 violation is given.
-However, there are circumstances where significant violations (V2) can be cited upon initial inspection.
+There are circumstances where significant violations (V2) can be cited upon initial inspection, however.
 Training information is given for those circumstances in this document as well.

 A V1 violation may only be issued if there is no present or imminent risk to public health or the environment.
 If a V1 is cited during an inspection, then a follow-up inspection will be needed, which requires a follow up inspection date (noted on the inspection form).
-The follow up inspection date is determined by the type and condition of the violation.
-However, if the follow up inspection date is 30 days the V1 issue should be addressed during the next monthly inspection.
+The follow up inspection date is determined by the inspector and dependent on the type and condition of the violation.
 If the V1 violation has not been corrected by the follow-up inspection, a V2 violation may be cited.
 An extension may be issued by the inspector if suitable progress has been made or other circumstances warrant.
 The extension an inspector may give is based on the time of the initial violation date and follow up inspection.
 The total time of both may not exceed 45 days.
-Please remember, corrective action for a violation should begin "immediately".
+Please remember that corrective action for a violation should begin "immediately".
 The establishment of a follow up inspection date does not authorize a facility to remain out of compliance until that date.
 It is the responsibility of a facility to always be in compliance with the permit and applicable regulations.
-A follow up inspection \ planning to conduct a follow-up inspection.
-In situations, such as additional citizen's complaints, DSWM staff may return to the facility prior to the follow up inspection date to address that issue.
+A follow up inspection date is a notification to the facility of the approximate date that DSWM staff is planning to conduct a follow-up inspection.
+In situations, such as additional citizen's complaints, DSWM staff may return to the facility prior to the follow up inspection date.

-The DSWM Environmental Field Office Manager can allow more time to address a V1 or V2 violation if circumstances warrant such an extension (e.g., the requirement of dry weather for repair).
-The facility must request an extension and provide a compliance schedule in writing to allow more time to correct the violations.
-Email correspondence is also acceptable for this procedure provided all documentation is properly recorded.
+The DSWM Environmental Field Office Manager can allow more time to defer a V2 violation if extraordinary circumstances exist (e.g., the requirement of dry weather for repair).
+The facility must request an extension and provide a compliance schedule in writing to allow more time to correct the V1 violation.
+Email correspondence is appropriate for this procedure.

-General violations:
+General violation policy: